 Obedience classes are too hectic and the exercises your dog learns are not very useful.

-Not by obedience training!
+NOT by obedience training!
 That may surprise you, coming from an obedience instructor.
 But it's true.

 When your dog goes to obedience class, he learns to sit, stay, lie down, come.... on-leash.
 Performing a few boring exercises on-leash doesn't stop behavior problems.
 Lots of dogs "ace" an obedience class.
 But as soon as they get home and the leash comes off, they go right back to misbehaving.

-In fact, I've competed at many obedience trials where the top-winning dog was a holy terror as soon as he exited the ring.
+In fact, I've competed at obedience trials where the top-winning dog was a holy terror as soon as he exited the ring.

 No, obedience training won't get your dog to listen to you.
 But Respect Training will.
 Respect Training is MORE than obedience training.